stnava/stnava.github.com/index.md

 I develop analysis systems for multidimensional medical datasets that include imaging.
-While most of my work focuses on the human brain, I have also contributed to the Allen Brain Atlas, Waxholm space, non-human primate studies and studies of other organ systems such as the heart and lung.
-This [WordCloud](http://brianavants.files.wordpress.com/2013/05/avants_wordcloud.jpg) summarizes my topics of research.
-I achieve my research goals with open-source projects, [ANTs](http://www.picsl.upenn.edu/ANTS/) and [ANTsR](http://www.picsl.upenn.edu/ANTsR/) (answer), which help us disseminate knowledge.
+While most of my work focuses on the human brain, I have also contributed to the Allen Brain Atlas, Waxholm space, non-human primate research and studies of other organ systems such as the heart and lung.
+This [WordCloud](http://brianavants.files.wordpress.com/2013/05/avants_wordcloud.jpg) summarizes my areas of interest.
+My work is aided by open-source projects, [ANTs](http://www.picsl.upenn.edu/ANTS/) and [ANTsR](http://www.picsl.upenn.edu/ANTsR/) (answer), which help us disseminate the knowledge we gain through our research.
 I am also a founder and developer of the [Insight ToolKit](http://www.itk.org), a medical image processing library used throughout academia and industry.